 - If you want more, tap the option with statements and advisories.

 - If you want fewer, tap the option with warnings only.

 Go to Settings on your main phone screen, then Notifications, next scroll to the bottom and make sure "Government Alerts" is turned on.

-It should look this if they are are all on.
+It should look like this if they are all on.